cudoventures/cudos-network-docs/README.md

 Open a browser to view the site [http://localhost:8080](http://localhost:8080)

-This is a [vuepress](https://vuepress.vuejs.org/) site, so all guidance on editing the site can be found there.
+This is a [vuepress](https://vuepress.vuejs.org/) site, so all guidance on editing the site can be found there